reshmabidikar/slate/source/includes/_invoice.md

 ```
 **Request Body**

-An invoicePayment resource object, with at least the following attributes: targetInvoiceId, accountId, and purchasedAmount.
+An invoicePayment resource object, with at least the following attributes: accountId, and purchasedAmount.

 **Query Parameters**